Teinc3/Vox-Populi/docs/politicalStructure.md

 - **Moderation Team**: The moderation team detects and punish unlawful behavior.
 - **Court**: It can counteract moderation decisions as well as interpret the constitution.
 - **Citizens**: Citizens are members of the server who can vote in elections and raise petitions.

-- **Undocumented members**: They function as regular citizens without political rights.
+Note: Members without any roles are Undocumented.
+They function as citizens without political rights.
 However, they can apply for citizenship and can appeal moderation decisions to the court.

 However, the two systems differ in the following ways:
 - In a presidential system, the President is the nominal head of the server, while in a parliamentary system, the Prime Minister is the nominal head of the server.